Levantine Arab Argentines

-Arab Argentine refers to Argentine citizens or residents whose ancestry traces back to various waves of immigrants, largely of Arab ethnic, cultural and linguistic heritage and/or identity originating mainly from what is now Lebanon and Syria (mainly descendants of Arab Christians).
-It also includes, individuals from the twenty-two countries which comprise the Arab world such as Palestine, Egypt and Morocco.
-Arab Argentines are one of the largest Arab diaspora groups in the world.
+Levantine Arab Argentines are Argentine citizens who are fully or partially of Levantine Arab (Lebanese, Syrian and Palestinian) descent, primarily Arab Christians.
+Argentina has one of the largest Christian Arab diaspora in the world.

 Although a highly diverse group of Argentines — in ancestral origins, religion and historic identities — Arab Argentines hold a common identity in the Argentine consciousness, being universally known as turcos ("Turks"), like in the rest of Latin American countries.

+Arab-Argentines during the Day of the immigrants in Buenos Aires.

-The majority of the Arab Argentines are from either Lebanese or Syrian background with a smaller amount of Palestinian, Egyptian and Moroccan background.
+The majority of the Arab Argentines are from either Lebanese or Syrian background with a smaller amount of Palestinian background.
 Interethnic marriage in the Arab community, regardless of religious affiliation, is very high; most community members have only one parent who has Arab ethnicity.
 As a result of this, the Arab community in Argentina shows marked language shift away from Arabic.
 Only a few speak any Arabic and such knowledge is often limited to a few basic words.
 Instead the majority, especially those of younger generations, speak Spanish as a first language, and have thoroughly assimilated in the local culture, Arab Argentines have a regular presence and have distinguished themselves in all walks of national life on a par with the rest of the country's melting pot population.